I have brought back by popular demand this lovely southern Rhône wine as it is a real customer favourite.

 Grenache, which must be a minimum 50% of the blend, provides structure and aromatic wines that are generous and fuller-bodied; it grows well in Rasteau with its exposed hillsides and dry, barren land.
 Syrah contributes intense colour, elegance and notes of black fruits, violet and spices.

-Previous vintages have needed food but this could be enjoyed on its own.
+Previous vintages have needed food but this can be enjoyed on its own.
 Or drink it with chicken, turkey, red meats (grilled, roasted or barbecued), game etc. Avoid serving it with very spicy foods as that could clash with its own spicy characteristics

 "The flowers of the domaine.
 Nice red cherries with violet notes.
 There is an elegant nose of black fruit jam and leather.
 The wine is full-bodied, structured and pleasant, with a sweetness associated with ripe black fruits with spices."